 AppFolio includes customizable report templates for every aspect of property management, including balance sheets, owner statements, and delinquency records.
 You can store reports, compare them to see YoY performance metrics and financial data, and easily export reports for stakeholders.

 Remove resident friction about past-due rent by automating late fee notifications and customizing late fees in bulk or by use case.
-Use AppFolio Alpha to track NOI, lease expiration, LTV, and other essential KPIs.
+Use AppFolio Alpha to track NOI, lease expiration, LTV, and other essential property management KPIs.

 Key features: